cake-build/website/input/blog/2017-11-08-intellisense-vscode.md

     Cake script service not connected.
 Aborting.
 ```

-The above is an indication on that `Cake.Bakery` isn't installed in your `tools` folder while the below usually means that `Cake` isn't installed in your `tools` folder.
+The above is an indication that `Cake.Bakery` isn't installed in your `tools` folder, while the below usually means that `Cake` isn't installed in your `tools` folder.
 (Yes, we are working on better error messages :))

 ```
 [fail]: OmniSharp.Cake.CakeProjectSystem